On rigid origami III: local rigidity analysis: Introduction

-The relation of concepts, as well as a simple example on static rigidity and pre-stress stability are presented in the figure below.
-In (a) we show the relationship among several kinds of rigidity introduced in this article.
-Specifically, the first-order rigidity is equivalent to static rigidity, which implies pre-stress stability, which implies second-order rigidity, which implies rigidity, but none of them is reversible. (b) is a tetrahedron surface.
-From the perspective of multi-body mechanics, for (b) under any load applied, there would be a set of stresses generated to keep the creased paper in equilibrium, hence we say it can resolve any load, i.e. is statically rigid.
-Here we claim that the load applied on a creased paper is a pair of opposite torques applied on two panels incident to each inner crease, which will be explained later. (c) is a tetrahedron surface with one face triangulated.
-We show the direction of first-order flex by $\rm{d}\boldsymbol{\rho}$.
-Although this rigid creased paper would be "shaky" along this first-order flex, this configuration reaches a strict local minimum of the energy function defined with a positive self-stress, therefore it will not deform greatly with a pre-stress when crafted in real world.
-Such creased paper is called pre-stress stable.
-The first-order flex induced from a load that can be resolved will make the energy function decrease. (d) is a degree-4 single-vertex with centre vertex $A$, the sum of sector angles is less than $2\pi$, and the creased paper is rigid-foldable.
-Only some loads can be resolved.
-We show a load that will change the configuration of the creased paper.
+The relationship between rigidity concepts, as well as examples for each level of rigidity, are presented in figure~\ref{fig: introduction}.
+The hierarchical relation in (a) will be proved in Section \ref{section: relation}.
+The concepts underlying the examples in (b)--(f) will be presented in the rest of the paper.
+The tetrahedron shown in (b) is first-order rigid (described in Section~\ref{section: first-order}), i.e., the only first-order flex in the tangent space of the consistency constraint is $\boldsymbol{0}$.
+The tetrahedron is also statically rigid (described in Section~\ref{section: statics}), i.e., under any load applied, there would be a set of internal forces generated to keep the rigid origami in equilibrium.
+Here, the form of load is a pair of opposite torques applied on two panels incident to each inner crease.
+The example in (c) is the simplest rigid origami to be prestress stable (described in Section~\ref{section: prestress stability}) but not first-order rigid.
+There is a one-dimensional first-order flex $\{\rho_1',\rho_2',\rho_3'\}=a_1\{1,1,1\}$, $a_1 \in \mathbb{R}$.
+Although this vertex would be "shaky" along this first-order flex, this configuration will reach a strict local minimum of a predefined potential energy function with a positive self-stress, therefore it will not be able to deform greatly.
+Example in (d) has two-dimensional first-order flex and self-stress, which is also examined to be prestress stable.
+It turns out that prestress stability is a relatively strong class for common rigid origami structures that are not first-order rigid.
+The next level is second-order rigidity (described in Section~\ref{section: second order rigidity}).
+There is no self-stress that could help the rigid origami reach a local minimum of potential energy, and there is also no first-order flex that can be extended to a second-order flex.
+Second-order rigidity will imply rigidity.
+The example in (e) is rigid but not second-order rigid, which relies on special choice of sector angles.
+The example in (f) is a degree-4 single-vertex with centre vertex $A$ where the sum of sector angles is less than $2\pi$, and this vertex is rigid-foldable.
+Only some loads can be carried.
+Here we show a load that acts to change the configuration of this single-vertex.
+An interesting point is for some special rigid origami, different levels of rigidity might be equivalent.
+Such extension of local rigid-foldability is not easy to predict, and this will be discussed in Section~\ref{section: extension}.

-Before we proceed, it is worth mentioning that in rigidity theory there have been similar studies on the statics \cite{schulze_rigidity_2017} and pre-stress stability \cite{connelly_second-order_1996} of bar-joint frameworks, and we find a good correspondence of rigid origami with bar-joint framework, which verifies our theory.